Micro-Influencer Marketing

 4 Must-Know Tips for Writing Better Influencer Briefs

-Now that you know what briefs are all about, it’s time to put pen to paper.
+Now that you know what briefs entail, it’s time to put pen to paper.

-Whether you’re starting from scratch or working with a template, the following tips will make your briefs more effective:
+Whether you’re starting from scratch or working with a template, consider the following tips based on our experience working with thousands of creators firsthand.

 1. Include Visual Inspiration and Examples to Empower Your Creators